Easy-going, comfortable, and nimble to drive. Seems well placed to grab the baton from the Golf

 What is it?

-Welcome to the first fruit borne by the Volkswagen ID tree.
-There’ll be a family of all-electric IDs including the ID.4 and other SUV-shaped ones, a saloon and at the heart of the range, this Golf-sized family hatch.
-The ID3 (VW calls it the 'ID.3', but it looks clumsy, so we'll forget the decimal point) is a rival to the likes of the Nissan Leaf and BMW i3, but it’s also a crucial car for Volkswagen as it forges toward a new battery-powered era, seeking to clean up its oily reputation and silence the doubters who rage against the German giant for being too ponderous in taking electro-mobility seriously.
+It’s a crucial car for Volkswagen as it forges towards a new battery-powered era, seeking to clean up its oily reputation and silence the doubters who rage against the German giant for being too ponderous in taking electro-mobility seriously.

 The overhangs are short, the wheelbase elongated, because the front doesn’t have to accommodate a hefty engine and cooling system.
 The long wheelbase is good news for packaging the battery downstairs, and humans above.
 And the drag factor is a svelte 0.27, even though it’s a tall machine with door mirrors, not new-fangled cameras.
 So you have a car that’s compact in the city for parking, but roomy enough for family trips.
 A definite plus.

 Well, that depends on what size battery and power output you go for, with the rear-mounted electric motor available in either 143bhp, 148bhp or 201bhp guise.
-We’ve only tested the latter variant so far but found it plenty competent as an everyday runaround – head over to the Driving tab for the full lowdown.
+We’ve tested the mid-range and top variants so far and found it plenty competent as an everyday runaround – head over to the Driving tab for the full lowdown.

 Our choice from the range